dtiesling/flask-muck/docs/docs/quickstart.md

 is accomplishing by creating subclasses of the FlaskMuckApiView and configuring them by setting a series of class variables.

 The quick start guide will walk you through creating your first basic API.
-The subsequent chapters covering using the APIs and configuring advanced features.
+The subsequent chapters cover using the APIs and configuring advanced features.

 ## Define a base view
-Flask-Muck works by subsclassing the FlaskMuckApiView and setting class variables on the concrete view classes.
+Flask-Muck works by subclassing the FlaskMuckApiView and setting class variables on the concrete view classes.
 In almost all projects there will be a basic set of class variables shared by all FlaskMuckApiView subclasses.
 The two most common settings to be shared across all views is the database session used for committing changes and a set of decorators that should be applied to all views.

-In this example a base class is defined with with the app's database session and authentication decorator set.
+In this example a base class is defined with the app's database session and authentication decorator set.

 Application using [SqlAlchemy in Flask](https://flask.palletsprojects.com/en/3.0.x/patterns/sqlalchemy/) session setup:
 ```python